 Water is important, but be careful not to over-water.
 If plants begin to yellow, it is usually a sign of over-watering.

 Once established in a few weeks, sweet potatoes can benefit greatly from a few applications of liquid fertilizer.
-Compost tea, worm casting tea, or a high-quality liquid organic fertilizer will do the trick.
-See: 5 Great Organic Fertilizers To Power Your Crops
+Compost tea, worm casting tea, or a high quality organic liquid fertilizer will all do the trick.
+Affiliate Link: Organic Liquid Fertilizer

 Apply after two to three weeks in soil, and once again a few weeks after that for best results.
 Once the plants have taken off, back off on fertilizing as it can lead to extensive foliage production up top, but less potato production under the soil.

 By mid-fall, plants will usually start to yellow at the ends of the vines.
 This is a sign that they are ready for harvest.
-Dig up slowly from the edges to avoid damaging the tubers
+Dig up slowly from the edges to avoid damaging the tubers.
+And that’s how you grow your own sweet potatoes from slips!
+Happy Gardening – Jim & Mary

 Jim and Mary Competti have been writing gardening, DIY and recipe articles and books for over 15 years from their 46 acre Ohio farm.
 The two are frequent speakers on all things gardening and love to travel in their spare time.